 Before applying make sure you have read our care advice for rabbits.
 Most cages/hutches, food, treats & bedding sold by pet shops are not suitable for rabbits even though they are marketed as being.

-Adopters need to be able to travel to us (Bestwood, Nottingham)
+Adopters need to be able to travel to us (Breaston, Derbyshire)

-The minimum adoption donation for a male rabbit is £45, female rabbit £55, pair of rabbits £80.
+The minimum adoption donation for a single rabbit is £100, pair of rabbits £150.
 The adoption donations help towards the costs of getting the rabbits ready for adoption.
-Neutering a male rabbit costs us £45, spaying a female costs us £80, vaccination costs us £40.
+Neutering & vaccinating a male rabbit costs us £136, spaying & vaccinating a female rabbit costs us £160

 The process for adopting a rabbit from us to bond to your own rabbit